Jeff Brandes

-Jeffrey P. Brandes (born February 12, 1976) is an American politician who served as the Florida State Senator from the 24th district since 2016.
+Jeffrey P. Brandes (born February 12, 1976) is an American politician who served as the Florida State Senator from the 24th district from 2016 to 2022.
 A member of the Republican Party, he has been elected from the Pinellas County area to the Florida Senate since 2012, representing the 22nd district from 2012 to 2016.
 Brandes previously served as the Florida State Representative for the 52nd district from 2010 to 2012.

 Early life and education

 A native of St. Petersburg, Florida, Brandes served in the United States Army Reserve as a transportation officer from 1996 to 2007 following his graduation from the Marion Military Institute in Marion, Alabama in 1996 and while he attended Carson-Newman College, from which he graduated in 1999 with a degree in business administration.
 From 2003 to 2004, Brandes served in the Iraq War, for which he earned a Combat Action Badge.